AdamPillis/GolfMania/README.md

 **2. Products Page**

 This is where all products can be viewed in rows of 4 on larger screens and rows of one for smaller screen.
 Sorting can specify the user's search.
-This page can accessed via the header or the landing image.
+This page can accessed via the **header** or the **landing image button**.

 ![Products page sketch](static/images/products-page-sketch.jpg)